Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 “Where there is no structural growth, and the productivity and population growth rate g is zero, we run up against a logical contradiction very close to what Marx described.
 If the savings rate s is positive, meaning the capitalists insist on accumulating more and more capital every year in order to increase their power and perpetuate their advantages or simply because their standard of living is already so high, then the capital/ income ratio will increase indefinitely.
 More generally, if g is close to zero, the long-term capital/ income ratio β = s / g tends toward infinity.
 And if β is extremely large, then the return on capital r must get smaller and smaller and closer and closer to zero, or else capital’s share of income, α = r × β, will ultimately devour all of national income.”

 Capitalist production, by reducing the total quantity of labor required for the production of commodities, has continuously cheapened the commodities sold in the marketplace, not only for the capitalist, but for the workers as well.
+(Here the term “cheapened” indicates an actual decline in value, not just a lower price.)
 Wave after wave of new classes of products, previously out of reach for working people, have become accessible and affordable, although this process has slowed since the onset of the crisis in the 1970s.
 (And of course the waning and waxing of trade union power had affected this affordability as well.)
 And we should keep in mind that while productivity growth brings the capitalist mode of production ever closer to its demise, at the same time it lays down the foundation for humanity to escape the dog-eat-dog misery capitalism produces and begin the building of a new society where human solidarity will reign supreme.

 Piketty asserts: “if g is close to zero, the long-term capital/ income ratio β = s / g tends toward infinity.”
-The letter s designates the savings rate, and g denotes population growth.
-But Piketty has no argument since his assumptions do not take into account productivity growth, nor do they recognize the cheapening of commodities.
+The letter “s” designates the savings rate, and “g” denotes population growth.
+But Piketty has no argument here, since these assumptions do not take into account productivity growth, nor do they recognize the cheapening of commodities through the reduction of their value.
 The root of the problem is that Piketty does not recognize the labor theory of value, although (as we will note below) the Bureau of Labor Statistics of the U.S. government does recognize it (in its own way).
-The problem of what constitutes value is critical for any understanding of the capitalist mode of production, and that is why modern bourgeois economics has swept it under the rug, although value theory remains a topic in Economics 101.

 In order to make use of value as a basis for grasping these trends in capitalist production, one must begin with the recognition that value is founded on labor time, and what determines the value of any commodity is the average time required to produce it, including the time spent making all its ingredients and components — and this will vary according to the general conditions prevailing at the given time and place.
 The more time that has been spent in the manufacture of an object, the greater its value, provided that the labor time corresponds to the expected and typical expenditure of labor time in the prevailing social conditions.